CDC 6600

 The CDC 6600.
 Behind the system console are two of the "arms" of the plus-sign shaped cabinet with the covers opened.
 Individual modules can be seen inside.
 The racks holding the modules are hinged to give access to the racks behind them.
 Each arm of the machine had up to four such racks.
 On the right is the cooling system.

 A CDC 6600 system console.
 This design was a major innovation, in that the screens and keyboard replaced hundreds of switches and blinking lights common in contemporary system consoles.
 The displays were driven through software, primarily to provide text display in a choice of three sizes.
 It also provided a way to draw simple graphics.
 Unlike more modern displays, the console was a vector drawing system, rather than a raster system.
 The consoles had a single font, where each glyph was a series of vectors.
 Autocompletion of keyword parts enabled quicker command entry.

 The CDC 6600 is the flagship of the discontinued 6000 series of mainframe computer systems manufactured by Control Data Corporation.
 Generally considered to be the first successful supercomputer, it outperformed the industry's prior recordholder, the IBM 7030 Stretch, by a factor of three.
 With performance of up to three megaFLOPS, the CDC 6600 was the world's fastest computer from 1964 to 1969, when it relinquished that status to its successor, the CDC 7600.

 The first CDC 6600s were delivered in 1965 to Livermore and Los Alamos.
 They quickly became a must-have system in high-end scientific and mathematical computing, with systems being delivered to Courant Institute of Mathematical Sciences, CERN, the Lawrence Radiation Laboratory, and many others.
 At least 100 were delivered in total.

 A CDC 6600 is on display at the Computer History Museum in Mountain View, California.
-The only running CDC 6000 series machine was restored by Living Computers: Museum + Labs, however the museum has permanently closed.